top of page

 Do you take monitors?

 Yes we do when they are with at least five items from our main list and the amount of monitors is in line with the volume of those items.
-This is because monitors cost us to transport with no return that covers our expenses.
+This is because monitors cost us to transport with no value return that covers our expenses.

 Do you take server rails, monitor arms or other metal items?

 While we can take one or two, they really are metal scrap.
 They require a completely different process and machines that metal scrappers have.
 Electronics recyclers do not have those machines so have to outsource the recycling.
-We only work with companies that either reuse or recycle electronics.

 Why don't you take soft plastics, plastic boxes or cardboard?